-Molluscum contagiosum is caused by a virus called the poxvirus.
-It is most common in children and adolescents, although it can affect adults.
-The virus usually is spread through skin-to-skin contact with an infected person.
-People with weakened immune systems, young children, and people living in warm, humid climates are less resistant to molluscum contagiosum.
+The condition is caused by a virus called a poxvirus.
+It is most common in children and teens, but it can affect adults.
+The virus is most often spread through skin contact with an infected person.
+It can be spread through:

 What are the symptoms of molluscum contagiosum?